 Looking further afield, China is increasingly seeking to improve infrastructure with other emerging markets in particular, both in terms of physical links and through trade agreements.

-While the widely publicised Belt and Road initiative has grabbed most attention, China has concluded 17 global free-trade agreements, negotiated another 14 and targeted nine further deals.
+While the widely publicised Belt and Road initiative has grabbed most attention, China has concluded 17 global free trade agreements by Q2 2019, negotiated another 14 and targeted nine further deals.

 Investments have tended to focus on areas expected to experience high population and income growth, with corporate flows concentrated on areas where the middle class is expected to expand by almost 3 billion people by 2030.